-DROP POLICY March 10, 2017
+DROP POLICY March 13, 2020 is final drop date

 • If you decide to drop the course, please do not simply stop attending.
 In order to officially drop a class, you must fill out a program change card, available in the Admissions and Records Office.
 Drop dates are listed in your Reedley College Class Schedule.
 If you simply stop attending, you will be assigned a letter grade.